ethanokamura/perfectline/src/content/cpp-101/constructors.md

 _Transfers ownership of pointer(s).
 No copies of internal data are made._

-Classes with pointer members or other _non-trivial_ initialization need customized copy constructor.
+Classes with pointer members or other _non-trivial_ initialization need customized copy constructors.
 Otherwise, just let the compiler do it.
-Same goes for a [Move Constructor](https://en.cppreference.com/w/cpp/language/move_constructor)!
+The same goes for a [Move Constructor](https://en.cppreference.com/w/cpp/language/move_constructor)!

 More on [Copy Constructors](https://en.cppreference.com/w/cpp/language/copy_constructor).